MetaFFI/lang-plugin-python311/README.md

 2. Creates TemplateParameters instance with the parsed data
 3. Generates the foreign function stubs code using **HostTemplate** and Go's `test/template` package.
 HostTemplate generates for each module and for each function within the module a "foreign function" stub.
 The stub returns the return values of the foreign function & wrap the code in try/except.
 The function does the following:
     1. Serialize parameters using Protobuf
-    2. Call XLLR which passes the **foreign function stub** as the function to call & receive return values or error
+    2. Call XLLR which passes the **foreign function stub** as the function to xcall & receive return values or error
     3. In case of error, return raise `RuntimeError`
     4. Deserialize the return values
     5. Return result to the caller